 While you might think I am contradicting myself by saying take a tech holiday, I mean it’s worth finding some time in your day, or week to stop and switch off the technology.
 It’s a simple practice that can immediately free you and bring you into the present moment.

 To get the most out of your mindfulness practice learn to breathe yourself back to calm with a long exhale.
 Remember that small changes can have a large impact.

 To learn more, take The Breathing Test to check how you are breathing.
 A simple 10 minutes of breathing practice can change your day.

 Are You Mindful?

 Emma Ferris is as a better breathing guru and the creator of The best online breathing course for beginners.
 Emma is a wellness architect and a woman on a mission.
-Her 12-year career in physiotherapy, pilates, acupuncture and stress management, have enabled Emma to put together a plan for teaching the world to find its calm.
+Her 16-year career in physiotherapy, pilates, breathing coaching, acupuncture and stress management, have enabled Emma to put together a plan for teaching the world to find its calm.